alexa/alexa-auto-sdk/samples/android/README.md

     >**Note:** The Android Sample App includes a simulated local phone that leverages the Phone Call Controller module.
 However, it cannot currently use cellular voice connections paired with or installed in the host device.
 You can use this simulator as an example of how to implement the Phone Control interface on the host platform to perform actions such as dialing, hanging up, etc.
  * [Code-based Linking (CBL) module README](../../platforms/android/modules/cbl/README.md)
  * [Alexa Presentation (APL) module README](../../platforms/android/modules/apl/README.md)
-    >**Note:** APL rendering on the Android Sample App requires a component that is available by [request from your Amazon Solutions Architect (SA) or Partner Manager](../../NEED_HELP.md#requesting-additional-functionality).
+    >**Note:** Use the APL Render module to enable the APL rendering capabilities in the Android Sample App.
+For information about the APL Render module, see this [README](../../platforms/android/modules/apl-render/README.md).

 The Sample App GUI consists of a menu bar and a log console.
 The expandable menu icon in the menu bar opens an options menu to the right of the screen that contains GUI elements relevant to the Platform Interface implementations as well as the authentication UI.
 Interacting with Alexa and the Engine requires successful authentication with AVS.
 You can log out using the **Log Out** button in the options menu, which will clear the saved refresh token.